usacwebmaster/usac/documents/resolutions.md

 # Resolutions

+This section will be moved to the new website soon!

+{#

 A Resolution is a formal and official expression of opinion or stance on an issue agreed and voted upon by the Undergraduate Student Association Council, which represents the holistic view of the undergraduate student body at the University of California, Los Angeles.

 ## 2019 - 2020